Esri/ago-assistant/README.md

 ## Instructions

+1. If you want to contribute development or make changes to your own version of AGO-Assistant, fork and then clone this repo
+-OR-
-1. Fork and then clone the repo -OR- [download a recent release](https://github.com/Esri/ago-assistant/releases).
+If you want to simply use the app on your own network, [download a recent release](https://github.com/Esri/ago-assistant/releases).
 2. Run and try the samples.

 #### Building the app